So, What Is Adventure Therapy?

 Adventure therapy is an approach to the treatment of individuals that struggle with problems, such as inappropriate behavior, issues with cognitive functioning, and much more.
-Adventure therapy gets participants involved mentally and physically through adventure activities, like rock climbing or long-distance hiking.
+Adventure therapy gets participants involved mentally and physically through adventure activities, like bouldering and backpacking.

 At Trails Carolina, we remove the overwhelming stimuli and everyday stressors to leave our teens with a clearer view of the world around them and themselves.
 We use a multi-disciplinary team to guide them on their physical, emotional, and psychological path through adventure therapy at Trails.

 We encourage our teens to break out of their comfort zone and welcome new experiences to help them build self-esteem and new life skills.
 Our adventure therapy method helps troubled teens tap into their untouched potential and develop new perspectives of themselves and their surroundings.

 Guided Expeditions: These can be exploratory or camping trips that are often done in groups and supervised by trained wilderness staff.
 These short expeditions provide opportunities for experiential learning.
 Students can develop wilderness skills like fire building, how to use a bow drill, mountaineering, and navigation.
 Students can practice survival skills and teamwork in ways that foster trust and cooperation.

 Adventure Activities: Wilderness therapy programs may also involve adventure activities like hiking, ziplining, fishing, and boating.
 These activities provide opportunities to practice healthy coping skills while facing physical and emotional challenges.
 Plus, they are fun and promote group bonding!